ComboStrap/dokuwiki-docker/README.md

 You may increase this values in the [pool configuration](#configure-php-fpm-pool)

-They are maximum, the memory used on a request by request basis are way lower (between 2 and 30M).
+They are maximum, the memory used on a request by request basis are way lower
+* between 2 and 30M for a [large wiki](#how-to-install-and-configure-a-large-wiki)
+* between 2 and 7M for a normal wiki.

+Example of a large wiki:

 ![Request memory](resources/monitoring-graphs/monitoring-request-memory-vignette.png)